stdio2016/thubi/README.md

         It will work like `<original string>::=:::` in Thue, except that you can use defined symbols in original string.

     3. comments

         You can have comments in rule section of program.

-        A comment is a line starting with `#`, however, you cannot have comments in initial program state section because they will be treated as normal initial strings.
+        A comment is a line starting with `#`.
+However, you cannot have comments in initial program state section because they will be treated as normal initial strings.
 For example:
         ```
         #This Thubi program outputs hello world
         #This is a comment